-Entertainment facilities aboard the cruise ship will comprise of a three-deck atrium where musicians will perform regional and classical music, the Star Theater for lectures from scholars and experts, an onboard cooking school and the Viking Piano Bar, explorer's lounge and Wintergarden for guests to relax, mingle and exchange stories.
+Entertainment facilities aboard the cruise ship include a three-deck atrium where musicians will perform regional and classical music, the Star Theatre for lectures from scholars and experts, an onboard cooking school and the Viking Piano Bar, explorer's lounge and Winter Garden for guests to relax, mingle and exchange stories.
 The atrium also serves as a meeting place for passengers.

 Other facilities include shops, a salon, a library, cinema rooms, an outdoor aquavit terrace, a main pool fitted with a retractable glass roof, an infinity pool, a spa with Scandinavian features and multiple treatment rooms, and an outdoor gym.

-Viking Star will comprise of nine decks.
-Deck one will feature a spa, a fitness centre, a shop, a lobby bar, an atrium, two private dining spaces and three food stalls.
+Viking Star comprises nine decks.
+Deck one feature a spa, a fitness centre, a shop, a lobby bar, an atrium, two private dining spaces and three food stalls.

-Deck two will comprise of two atriums, two shops, two cinema rooms, a bar, The Star Theatre, The Viking Piano Bar and The Restaurant.
+Deck two comprises two atriums, two shops, two cinema rooms, a bar, the Star Theatre, the Viking Piano Bar and The Restaurant.

-Decks three to six will comprise of the staterooms, while deck seven will comprise of the Owner's Suite, the Explorer's Lounge, the Viking Deli, the Wintergarden, the main pool and the infinity pool, a pool bar and the World Cafe.
+Decks three to six comprises the staterooms, while deck seven comprises the Owner’s Suite, the Explorer’s Lounge, the Viking Deli, the Winter Garden, the main pool, the infinity pool, a pool bar and the World Cafe.

-Deck eight will feature an explorer's lounge and a retractable roof while the outdoor gym will be located on deck nine.
-Deck E, located below deck one, will feature a medical centre.
+Deck eight features an explorer’s lounge and a retractable roof while the outdoor gym is located on deck nine.
+Deck E, located below deck one, features a medical centre.